AugustineStav/Angular-Differential-Imaging/README.md

 # Angular-Differential-Imaging
 Angular Differential Imaging (ADI): a technique that removes a parent star's light and reveals exoplanets.

+This code requires the astropy and skimage pages Python pages.

 ADI uses the rotation of the sky during an observation of a star.
 An average of the images take are used to subtract the parent star's light, the images are de-rotated and combined, and direct images of the exoplanets are produced.

 For an excellect primer on ADI, please see Dr. Christian Thalmann's page http://web.archive.org/web/20150915005746/http://www.mpia.de/homes/thalmann/adi.htm